#HeTouchedMe – Chapter Six #amwriting #amreading #sylLit

 “Go where?” the driver asked coolly.

-Looking back, she watched one of the talk lanky guys take off from the curb and run after the taxi but when the car turned the corner, the runner stopped.
+Looking back, she watched one of the tall, enormous guys take off from the curb and run after the taxi, but when the car turned the corner, the runner stopped.

 Zuri sat back and relaxed.
-Their faces were covered in black, but she could remember one was lanky and the other was lanky built but tall
+Their faces were covered in black, but she could remember one was tall and gangly, and the other was tall and brawny.

-Rodney was lanky but not tall, but his older half brother was, except Rodney never talked with this older brother because they were at odds after their parents died in a strange fall off a cliff.
+Rodney was lanky but not tall, but his older half-brother was, except Rodney never talked with his older brother because they were at odds after their parents died in a strange fall off a cliff.

-Story went that Rodney’s father slipped off the cliff trying to take a picture and then his mother ran to the edge of the cliff to look for her husband and she fell.
+The story went that Rodney’s father slipped off the cliff while trying to take a picture, and his mother ran to the edge to look for him, then fell.

-Rodney talked about being raised by a brother that never really liked him.
-Once Rodney turned eighteen he ran away because his brother gave him bad vibes.
+Rodney talked about being raised by a brother who never really liked him.
+Once Rodney turned eighteen, he ran away because his brother gave him bad vibes.
 Zuri remembered Rodney saying that his brother was always trying to look for an easy paycheck.

 Rodney had no other family Zuri knew about.
-Rodney was alone and that’s what connected her to him because she felt she was alone after her father had died.
-Rodney kind of made her feel wanted like her father always made her feel.
-She had been so scared to go back to her addiction she clung to Rodney and thought this was the only man who could ever satisfy her
+Rodney was alone, and that’s what connected her to him, because she felt alone after her father died.
+Rodney made her feel wanted and that he could take care of her, as her father always had.
+She had been so scared to go back to her addiction that she clung to Rodney and thought this was the only man who could ever satisfy her.

 Arriving at the address she had given the taxi cab driver, Zuri reluctantly got out and went through her bag to find some warmer clothes.
-The building wasn’t even open but there was a 24-hour Coney Island restaurant nearby which she walked to and used some money from her wallet to buy her a light breakfast and a large cup of coffee.
-She had about 6 hours before anyone might show up to open the lobby and until then she would just hang out there and hopefully Tyler Black would come in early so she could ask him what to do next.
+The building wasn’t even open, but there was a 24-hour Coney Island restaurant nearby, which she walked to and used some money from her wallet to buy herself a light breakfast and a large cup of coffee.
+She had about six hours before anyone might show up to open the lobby, and until then, she would hang out there and hopefully Tyler Black would come in early so she could ask him what to do next.

-She would hate admitting to Tyler he was right, but she’d rather put down her pride then be dead.
+She would hate admitting to Tyler he was right, but she’d rather put down her pride than be dead or missing.

-Her mother and Rodney was trying to do wrong by her and most likely would be willing to do whatever it took to get her back under control and then take her money
+Her mother and Rodney were trying to do wrong by her, and most likely would be willing to do whatever it took to get her back under control and then take her money.

-She needed to hide some place for a while where they couldn’t find her until she could get her life together.
+She needed to hide somewhere for a while where they couldn’t find her until she could get her life together.

 And there was still the matter of her stuff at her mother’s house.